Terraform Provisioning Overview

 Running Terraform locally

 You can use the Harness Terraform steps to provision any resources.
-You simply add the steps in the Deploy or Custom stage Execution.
+You add the steps in the Deploy or Custom stage Execution.

-Terraform Rollback
+Terraform rollback

 When rollback happens, Harness rolls back the provisioned infrastructure to the previous successful version of the Terraform state.

-Rollback Limitations
+Rollback limitations

-Let's say you deployed two modules successfully already: module1 and module2.
+Let us say you deployed two modules successfully already: module1 and module2.
 Next, you try to deploy module3, but deployment failed.
 Harness will roll back to the successful state of module1 and module2.

-Important: Install Terraform on Delegates
+Install Terraform on delegates

 Terraform must be installed on the delegate to use local Terraform configuration files in Harness Terraform steps.